puffnfresh/roy/README.md

 Calling `addTwo "test"` will result in a compile-time error.

+See the examples directory for more.

 TODO
 ---
+* Mutable types
+* Type aliases
+* Types across modules
+* Allow explicit types that have type parameters
+* Standard libary
 * Tail recursion
-* Standard libary
-* Types in modules
+* Use Interleave instead of hacking up a bundler: https://github.com/DamonOehlman/interleave